thewhitecircle/ctf_writeups/cyber_apocalypse_2025/forensics/SilentTrap.md

 ![](https://i.imgur.com/niU7beE.png)

-For this challenge we had a packet capture to read with wireshark.
+For this challenge we had a packet capture to read with Wireshark.

 Question 1:
 First mail opened and replied to: